ORelio/Sound-Manager/UserManual/Readme-En.txt

 4. Recycling sounds

-   Ideally, you should define at Startup to Admin Access to have a fairly complete scheme.
+   Ideally, you should define sounds from Startup to Admin Access to have a fairly complete scheme.
    But if you create a scheme from existing files, you may be missing some to complete your scheme.
    Rather than leaving empty events, you can try recycling the sounds at your disposal:
     - Cut a portion of a longer event and use it on a shorter sound event
-    - Play a sound in reverse, e.g. Add Connect -> USB Remove (reversed), Log On -> Log Off (reversed)
+    - Play a sound in reverse, e.g. USB Connect -> USB Remove (reversed), Log On -> Log Off (reversed)
     - As a last resort, copy and paste sounds.
 Some tips to make this less noticeable:
        - Keep different sounds within the same group, e.g. inside Session Events or Dialogs
        - Copy and paste events of similar type but in different groups: